dkroy/commando/README.md

 Recipe Markup (rMarkup)
 -----------------------

-rMarkup is a domain specific language used in recipes.
+rMarkup is a form of procedural markup written inside recipes.
 The syntax is:

 ````
-{{keyword:value}}
+{{method:value}}
 ````

 ### Specification ###